 Artisan Market & Community Picnic

-The Wilson Museum in Castine is excited for our second Artisan Market on August 16, 2025.
+The Wilson Museum in Castine is excited for our third Artisan Market on August 22, 2026.
 We will be welcoming artisans who work with a variety of traditional materials and techniques to create original, one-of-a-kind pieces that connect past and present in creative, beautiful ways.

 The Wilson Museum has celebrated the creativity and skills of traditional craftspeople and artisans through our collections, exhibits, and programs for more than a century.
 From the fine craftsmanship reflected in the construction of the Perkins House, to the beautiful textile work of Castine’s spinners and weavers over many generations; from the work of our visiting blacksmiths to African metalsmithing traditions that go back thousands of years; from the beauty of Indigenous pottery from across the Americas to the traditional technologies used by today’s Blue Hill Peninsula potters.